Nebras-project/nebras-dashboard/src/components/table/README.md

 ### Hooks

-- `useTable`: Drives local state for pagination, sorting, and filtering (client or server).
+- `useTable`: Drives local state for pagination and sorting (client or server).
 Produces a `queryString` compatible with REST endpoints.
+Accepts `customFilters` for filter parameters from external filter components.
 - `useServerData`: Accepts an endpoint (and optional `fetcher`/`transform`) to retrieve rows, compute `rowCount`, and expose `loading`, `error`, and `refetch`.
 - `usePagination`: Provides the reactive pagination state used by `TablePagination` and friends.
 Handles page changes and synchronises page-size updates with the DataGrid.
 - `useTableLayout`: Supplies responsive layout helpers (auto height vs fixed height, compact spacing, etc.).